Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/README.md

   typically receive and process messages in the order in which they were added to the queue, and only one message consumer receives and processes each message.

-- In contrast to queues, in which each message is processed by a single consumer, **topics and subscriptions** provide a one-to-many form of communication, in a publish/subscribe pattern.
+- In contrast to queues **topics and subscriptions** provide a one-to-many form of communication, in a publish/subscribe pattern.
 Useful for scaling to large numbers of recipients, each published message is made available to each subscription registered with the topic.

 ## Examples
 ### Create a sender or receiver using connection string